 Demonstrated understanding of public health approaches to creating and sustaining healthy communities.

-This is a full-time, 12-month position with an anticipated start date by August 2021 or earlier.
+This is a full-time, 12-month position with an anticipated start date by end of February 2022 or earlier.
 Salary will be commensurate with qualifications and experience.

 Student Health and Wellness (SHaW) is expanding services and is currently hiring for a variety of positions related to students' mental health and wellness.
 SHaW encourages qualified applicants to apply for multiple positions of interest.

 This job posting is scheduled to be removed at 11:55 p.m.
 Eastern time on February 2, 2022.

 All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University's teaching, research, diversity, and outreach missions, leading to UConn's ranking as one of the nation's top research universities.
 UConn's faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.